Kenasi123/Todo-List/README.md

 👏 🔧 Inspiration/General Tools
 =====================
-PERN Stack Course - PostgreSQL, Express, React and Node Youtube video: How to Deploy a PERN application on Heroku
+Youtube video: PERN Stack Course - PostgreSQL, Express, React and Node , Youtube video: How to Deploy a PERN application on Heroku